-We have a WhatsApp group that links all relevant people: Dr. Laurie Marker, the Project Manager, the Operations Manager and the Animal Care Manager as well as some former volunteers and veterinarians.
+We have a WhatsApp group that links all relevant people: Dr. Laurie Marker, Joe and, Anna, as well as some former volunteers and veterinarians.
 Generally, someone will be available regardless of the time zone.
-If there is an emergency and no one is replying, please call -not text-Dr. Marker directly using WhatsApp, at +264-811247887.
+If there is an emergency and no one is replying, please call-not text-Dr. Marker directly using WhatsApp, at +264-811247887.
 Please make sure you have WhatsApp on your phone, as you will be added to this group a week before your arrival.
 If you are a veterinarian and wish to remain in this group after your departure to lend your support and advice, please let Kitty and Laurie know.